-In another scene, Groucho Marx starts mauling the cabin maid who came to arrange the linens in his ship cabin.
+In another scene, Groucho Marx starts mauling the housekeeper who came to arrange the linens in his ship cabin.
 She looks obviously unhappy about it, but he doesn't give a hoot.

-I remember feeling shocked that she seemed totally resigned to his gaggle-eyed, grinning groping.
+I remember feeling shocked that she seemed totally resigned to his gaggle-eyed, grinning impropriety.

 She didn't seem surprised or horrified and did nothing to defend herself, didn't try to move out of the way, leave, push his hand, slap him, complain, delicately fend him off, nothing.
 She didn't even freeze up; it was all business as usual.